-Medicare Advantage (MA) Plans are seeking opportunities to enhance preventive and wellness services to improve the management of their members’ chronic conditions.
+Medicare Advantage Plans (MAPs) are seeking opportunities to enhance preventive and wellness services to improve the management of their members’ chronic conditions.

 Older adults and persons living with disabilities make up the largest Medicare beneficiary population and are among the nation’s most vulnerable and costly populations affected by chronic disease.

-Offering evidence-based programs can increase member awareness, support self-management activation, and build skills that address healthy diet, smoking, and physical activity.
+Offering evidence-based programs can increase member awareness, support self-management activation, and build skills that address healthy diet, smoking cessation, and physical activity.

-Over the past few years, Medicare Advantage plans have been granted increased flexibility to provide targeted benefits to beneficiaries with chronic illnesses through Special Supplemental Benefits for the Chronically Ill (SSBCI).
-Established in 2019, the goal of SSBCI is to allow for additional services that address the social and environmental factors of health for patients and caregivers with complex needs.
+Over the past few years, Part C Medicare Advantage Plans have been granted increased flexibility to provide targeted benefits to beneficiaries with chronic illnesses through Special Supplemental Benefits for the Chronically Ill (SSBCI).
+Established in 2019, under the 2018 Bipartisan Budget Act (BBA), the goal of SSBCI benefits are to support delivery of essential non-clinical services that address social and environmental factors of health for members and caregivers with complex medical andsocial needs.